Bridging Continuous and Discrete Tokens for Autoregressive Visual Generation: Acknowledgment

 \section{Acknowledgment}

+This work is partially supported by the National Nature Science Foundation of China (No. 62402406).
 The authors are grateful to Tianhong Li for helpful discussions on MAR and to Yi Jiang, Difan Zou, and Yujin Han for valuable feedback on the early version of this work.

 {

 }

 {\Alph{section}} \maketitlesupplementary